Distinct Types of Parent Hamiltonians for Quantum States: Insights from the $W$ State as a Quantum Many-Body Scar: Types of Parent Hamiltonians

 We now introduce the fundamental problem that we are interested in this work.
 Given a set of states $\{\ket{\psi_{n}}\}$, we are interested in understanding the structure of Hermitian operators $H$ that have these states as eigenstates, i.e.,

 where we do not impose any constraint on the eigenvalues $E_n$.
 We further restrict the operator $H$ to be \textit{extensive local}, which means that it is of the form

-where $h_{[j]}$ is a \textit{strictly local} Hermitian operator with a bounded norm and support of at most $R$~\footnote{In this paper we will use the terms \textit{strictly local} and \textit{finite-range} interchangeably since we are dealing with geometrically-local systems.} that acts in the vicinity of a site $j$ on some underlying lattice (and is not necessarily the same for each $j$).
+where $h_{[j]}$ is a \textit{strictly local}\footnote{In this paper we will use the terms \textit{strictly local} and \textit{finite-range} interchangeably since we are dealing with geometrically-local systems.} Hermitian operator with a bounded norm and support of at most $R$ that acts in the vicinity of a site $j$ on some underlying lattice (and is not necessarily the same for each $j$).
 Whenever the Hamiltonian $H$ satisfies the conditions of Eqs.~(\ref{eq:Heigenstates}) and (\ref{eq:localHam}), we refer to it as a \textit{Parent Hamiltonian} for the states $\{\ket{\psi_n}\}$.
 Note that unlike many studies of parent Hamiltonians~\cite{FannesNachtergaeleWerner1992,Perez-Garcia2007,RevModPhys.93.045003,PerezGarciaVerstraeteCiracWolf2008}, we are \textit{not} imposing the condition that the states $\{\ket{\psi_{n}}\}$ are the ground states of the Hamiltonian.
-These states could lie anywhere in the spectrum of $H$, and hence these states are typically examples of \textit{Quantum Many-Body Scars} (QMBS)~\cite{Bernien_2017, Turner_2018weak, Khemani_2019, Moudgalya_2018exact, Moudgalya_2018entanglement, Lin_2019, Ivanov_2025exact, Serbyn_2021, Moudgalya_2022, Papic_2022, Chandran_2023} of the Hamiltonian $H$.\footnote{Note that traditionally in the literature there are additional checks one needs to perform on $H$ and $\{\ket{\psi_{n}}\}$ for them to qualify as QMBS Hamiltonians and states respectively, such as the non-integrability of the Hamiltonian and the non-thermality of the states~\cite{Serbyn_2021, Moudgalya_2022, Papic_2022, Chandran_2023}.
+These states could lie anywhere in the spectrum of $H$, and hence these states are typically examples of \textit{Quantum Many-Body Scars} (QMBS)~\cite{Bernien_2017, Turner_2018weak, Turner_2018quantum, Khemani_2019, Moudgalya_2018exact, Moudgalya_2018entanglement, Lin_2019, Surace_2020, Iadecola_2019, Ivanov_2025exact, Serbyn_2021, Moudgalya_2022, Papic_2022, Chandran_2023} of the Hamiltonian $H$.\footnote{Note that traditionally in the literature there are additional checks one needs to perform on $H$ and $\{\ket{\psi_{n}}\}$ for them to qualify as QMBS Hamiltonians and states respectively, such as the non-integrability of the Hamiltonian and the non-thermality of the states~\cite{Serbyn_2021, Moudgalya_2022, Papic_2022, Chandran_2023}.
 However, we omit such tests, since we are working with evidently non-thermal states with low entanglement, and we are interested in generic parent Hamiltonians rather than a specific one, and a typical Hamiltonian will be non-integrable.}